-L-isoleucine is an essential amino acid.
-Unable to be produced by the body, isoleucine must be sourced from diet.
+Isoleucine is an essential amino acid.
+This means the body cannot produce it, therefore you need to include it in your diet.
 This amino acid has many roles within the human body.
 It is best known for its ability to support blood clotting at wound sites and assisting with muscle tissue repair.
 L-isoleucine can also help to boost energy levels and improve stamina.

-Consequently, this is a widely used amino acid supplement for body builders and endurance-based athletes1.
-Not only does it provide an added energy boost, it also helps the body to repair faster following periods of strenuous physical activity2.
+Consequently, this is a widely used amino acid supplement for body builders and endurance athletes.
+Not only does it provide an added energy boost, it also helps the body to repair faster following periods of strenuous physical activity.

-L-isoleucine is one of three specialised amino acids known as branched-chain amino acids (BCAAs).
-This group also includes l-leucine and l-valine.
-Branched-chain amino acids assist with muscle recovery following exercise.
-L-isoleucine is broken down within the muscle tissue to generate energy.
+The body breaks down isoleucine within the muscle tissue to generate energy.
 Additionally, this amino acid helps to regulate blood sugar levels to stabilise energy levels.
 Isoleucine significantly increases the body’s ability to utilise glucose during exercise.
 However, it does not promote the synthesis of glycogen.

 People with low levels of this essential amino acid will experience symptoms similar to hypoglycaemia.
 This can include dizziness, fatigue, headaches, confusion, irritability, and depression.
 People with a balanced diet rarely have a deficiency in this amino acid.

 High protein foods are typically rich in this essential amino acid.
 Meat, fish, eggs, nuts, seeds, and pulses are all good sources of isoleucine.
-For people with low-protein diets or individuals that exercise a lot it is recommended to consider supplementation.
-This amino acid is regularly found in dietary supplements.
+However if you have a low-protein diet or exercise a lot, you might need to consider taking supplements.
+Many dietary supplements include this amino acid.

 Prior to taking any supplement it is important to first consult with a medical practitioner.
 For people with impaired kidney or liver function isoleucine may worsen these conditions.